Real Time Information Center

 Businesses and individuals will soon have the ability to voluntarily register or integrate security cameras to support the RTIC’s mission and strengthen the safety of the Knoxville community.

-The RTIC is tentatively expected to be fully operational before the end of 2025.
+The RTIC is tentatively expected to be fully operational in early 2026.

 KPD's RTIC Camera Locations